 The Tradition of Drying Flowers

-The art of drying flowers has been around for centuries.
+The method of drying flowers has been around for centuries.
 However, historically the process was accomplished by hanging the flowers upside down in a dry, airy place to dehydrate naturally.
-It would take approximately two to three weeks to effectively dry the bundle if there was no significant humidity in the air.
+This drying process would take approximately two to three weeks to effectively dry the bundle if there was no significant humidity in the air.
 In humid regions, the flowers would often mould if there was no ventilation or air circulation.

 What is Flower Silica Gel?